-I should have been so happy.
-Understanding the people in my life was a reason to celebrate.
-Instead, my tears were feed by an incurable sadness.
-I had found my first regret, it wasn’t for myself, I was strong now, my vision was clear.
+I should have been happy.
+Understanding the people in my life was reason to celebrate.
+Instead, tears were feed by incurable sadness.
+I’d found my first regret, not for myself, I’m strong now, my vision clear.
 I wept for others; I wept for words unspoken and lives of those I loved melting into obscurity.
-I cried because I would never know what may have been if I had found my voice sooner.
+I cried for never knowing what might have been if I’d found my voice sooner.
 Things unsaid, questions unanswered, opportunities missed.

 I wanted them back.
 I wanted to sit Baba down, not as my grandfather, but as John.
 I would ask him to be kind to my father.
 I’d tell him how proud I was of my father, I’d make him understand.
 He should have been told – the measure of a man is not in the car he drove, or the committees he headed.
 Someone needed to point out that the worth of a man is quiet and strong, it’s defined by the impact he has on others.
 I wanted him to know my father was a good man.
 I could have made him see what his overbearing, condescending, never good enough approach had done to my father.
 I wanted to shake him, shout at him, tell him that despite everything he had done to squash my father; he had managed to rise above.
 My father had found his own way, he actually made a difference.
 There wasn’t a parade, a high school band, strong and quiet my father marched on.